The Question

 a weapon,

-a damn lifeboat in this storm.
+a lifeboat in the storm.

-But a tongue needs weight,
+But a tongue needs weight.

-You can’t just let it float like some helium balloon
+You can’t let it float

 babbling nonsense to the stars.

-it needs dishes done,
+It needs dishes done.

-arguments walked away from.
+Arguments walked away from.

 The muck.